 The first time Sonya Lamonakis punched somebody in the face was during a fourth-grade playground scuffle in her hometown of Turners Falls, Massachusetts.
-"I don't remember who or why," she told Mic, "but that was rare — I didn't get in too much trouble as a kid."
+"I don't remember who or why," she said, "but that was rare — I didn't get in too much trouble as a kid."

 Lamonakis' parents owned a Greek seafood eatery called The Athens Restaurant when she was growing up.
 It was a staple in what is now a town of about 4,800, and she behaved herself accordingly.
 "Everybody knew my mom and dad," she explained, "so if I did something wrong, they'd find out about it."

 But after two decades spent avoiding trouble, trouble found her.
 Lamonakis was mugged one day outside a Springfield, Massachusetts, ATM by two attackers, one of whom grabbed her by her hair and pressed a knife to her throat as she sat in the driver's seat of her car.
 The incident proved to be traumatic.
 "I wanted to learn how to defend myself after that," she said.

 An ensuing conversation with a friend led her to don a pair of boxing gloves for the first time.
 She fell in love with the sport almost instantly.
 She was 27 years old.

 Over the next nine years, Lamonakis enjoyed a successful amateur career, winning six Golden Glove titles — one of the sport's highest non-professional accomplishments — both on the national level and in New York, where she moved in 2005.
 She fought her first professional bout in 2010, and has since pummeled her way to a 10-2-2 pro record.

 "It wasn't easy to get fights at first," she said.
 "I was selling most of my tickets by getting on undercards for male fighters ...
 Once I turned pro, I started fighting around four times a year.
 It's less than that now that I am where I am."